kenshoo/python-style-guide/README.md

 ```

 ### Forgiveness vs Permission
-It is 'Easier to ask for forgiveness than permission'.
+It is 'Easier to ask for forgiveness than permission'. --> Link here to relevant pep

+--> This description must be more concise - Let's rethink this
 When writing code that may fail because an attribute/key doesn't exist or another reason, don't check it first and then handle.

 Just assume it will work and catch the exception if not.